BohachenkoArtem/hello-world/README.md

 # hello-world
-This is a first repository.
 Tutorial.
+This is a first edit in the GitHub.
+And that is cool!